amrsyfiq/crud-app/README.md

 3. **Setup Backend**:
 - Navigate to the backend directory.
 - Restore NuGet packages: `dotnet restore`
-- Run the application: `dotnet restore`
+- Run the application: `dotnet run`

 3. **Setup Frontend**:
 - Navigate to the frontend directory.